 He’ll ask about your medical history and your symptoms.
 He’ll also give you a physical exam to see how well you move and if some of your muscles are weaker than others.
 And he’ll check to see how good your memory is and how well you speak.

-He’ll probably also recommend a magnetic resonance imaging (MRI) scan of your brain and spinal cord to check for lesions.
+He’ll order a magnetic resonance imaging (MRI) scan of your brain and spinal cord to check for lesions.
 That uses powerful magnets and radio waves to make detailed pictures of the inside of your body.

 You also may have blood tests to check for an infection, or your doctor may take a small amount of spinal fluid from your lower back for testing.